The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Luck in games

 then, we find that:

 Then we can see that the variabilities in effort, ability and luck have slightly the same weight in the composition of the variability of performance.\\

-An alternative definition of {\em luck} is that it arises when the residual in the regression of $y_g$ on the explanatory variables defined in section 3 differs markedly from the mean value in the distribution of noises.
-That is, the presence of luck is revealed by a large impact of unobserved variables (Mauboussin 2012).
-Elias et al. (2012) and Gilbert and Wells (2019) consider four types of luck.
+An alternative definition of {\em luck} is that it arises when the residual in the regression of $y_g$ on the explanatory variables defined in Section 3 differs markedly from the mean value in the distribution of noises.
+That is, the presence of luck is revealed by a large impact of unobserved variables \cite{mauboussin2012success}.
+Elias et al. \cite{elias2012characteristics} and Gilbert and Wells \cite{gilbert2019ludometrics} consider four types of luck.
 The first one arises from physical randomization, by the use of dice, cards, etc. (I).
 The second kind of luck is due to simultaneous decision making (II).
-The third one is due to human performance fluctuating unpredictably (III), while the last one arises from matchmaking (IV).\footnote{A yellow card shown to a player (type II and III) can be seen as bad luck for that player's team and good luck for the rival, while having to play a game in the 15th round of the tournament between the top team and the bottom team means good luck for the top one and bad luck for the bottom team (Type IV).} \\
+The third one is due to human performance fluctuating unpredictably (III), while the last one arises from matchmaking (IV).\footnote{A yellow card shown to a player (type II and III) can be seen as bad luck for that player's team and good luck for the rival.
+Although receiving a yellow or red card is somewhat under the control of a player, there are many situations where a lot of (bad) luck may be involved.
+Consider a player that it is in a perfect position for a tackle, but the player in front slips and end up receiving a hard hit in the head and get unconscious.
+While the slip mitigates the infraction, the tackler will be shown, at the very least, a yellow card.
+Having to play a game in the 15th round of the tournament between the top team and the bottom team means good luck for the top one and bad luck for the bottom team (Type IV).} \\

-In Figure 9, we can distinguish in our sample three games in which the residual deviates largely from the mean value of noises in all the 10.000 replications.
-The types of luck that may have affected the outcomes in these cases are the following:
+The underlying theoretical framework is very rich.
+In the sequel we give a simple example of the kinds of analysis that may be ultimately possible.
+To start, consider the types of luck that may have affected the outcomes: